 In this study, the degradation of the adhesion strength and the fracture behaviour of the metal/resin (alicyclic epoxy resin) interface, which is used for electronic packaging, were investigated by the reliability test.
 The adhesion strength of the copper/resin joints was investigated by the tensile test after high temperature and high humidity aging at 85,, f in 85% R.H. for 1000 h.
 The change of its fracture surface was observed by optical microscopy.
 The results showed that the adhesion strength of the copper/resin joints gradually decreased with an increase in the aging time.
 The primary fracture mode gradually changed from interface fracture to cohesive fracture.
 To further investigate the cause of this change, the fracture surface characterization was analyzed by Fourier transform infrared spectroscopy (FT-IR).
-The FT-IR analysis results indicated that the penetration of water into the resin leads to the breaking of the ester bond in the resin material.
+The FT-IR analysis results indicated that the penetration of water into the resin leads to the breaking of the ester bond in the resin and the formation of a significant amount of COOH, which contributed to the degradation of the resin material.
 Additionally, the elemental composition and chemical structure of the fracture surface were analyzed by X-ray photoelectron spectroscopy (XPS).
 The XPS analysis results indicated that the copper layer is oxidized by aging and the fracture easily occurs in the oxidized layer.

-Keywords : Copper, Alicyclic Epoxy Resin, Adhesion Strength, Fracture mode
+Keywords: Copper, Alicyclic Epoxy Resin, Adhesion Strength, Fracture mode